SeungPang11/Fake-News-Detection-with-Maching-Learning-Updated-Jan-24-/README.md

 (reduce False Negatives, at the cost of increasing False Positives).<br /> The result is generally an increase in recall, at the cost of lower precision.

-* Before SMOTE, the model was good at detecting real news (high True Positive rate),<br /> while performing poorly at detecting fake news (low True Negative rate).<br />
+* Before SMOTE, the model was good at detecting real news (high True Positives),<br /> while performing poorly at detecting fake news (low True Negatives).<br />

 _**Naive Bayes**_<br />
-* Based on the Bayes Theorem widely used for classification and NLP tasks.
+* Based on conditional probability (Bayes Theorem), probability of an event <br />
+occurring given another event already happened, and assumes all features equally <br />
+affect the outcome.

 _**Logistic Regression**_<br />
-* Used for modeling the probability of a discrete outcome given an input variable.
+* Models the probability of a discrete outcome given input variables.

 _**Support Vector Machine**_<br />
-* Finds a hyperplane in an N-dimensional space (# of features) that  <br />
+* Finds a hyperplane in an N-dimensional space (# of features)  <br />
-distinctly classifies the data points.<br />
-Computationally intensive and works better on small data with large features.
+that distinctly classifies the data points.<br /> Computationally intensive and works better on small data with large features.

 _**XGBoost**_<br />
-* Based on the gradient-boosted trees algorithm which predicts a target variable  <br />
+* Based on the gradient-boosted trees algorithm which predicts <br />
-by combining the estimates of a set of simpler models.
+a target variable by combining the estimates of a set of simpler models.

 ____________________________________________________
 ## Result - Updated Dec 2023